GeoscienceAustralia/cloud/docs/_pages/ssl_sub.md

   * postmaster@server.example.com
   * webmaster@server.example.com
 4. When the link in the email is clicked, the certificate is generated and ready for use!
-5. [Add an HTTPS listener to your load balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-https-load-balancers.html), then attach the certificate
+5. [Follow the documentation](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-https-load-balancers.html) to add an HTTPS listener to your load balancer and attach the certificate

 ### LetsEncrypt